Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-3/index.md

 - Free to all customers
   - AWS Trusted Advisor service quota checks, limited security checks
   - Use of AWS Personal Health Dashboard
-  - Access to whitepapers, documentation and support communities
+  - Access to whitepapers, documentation, and Support communities
 ##### DEVELOPER
 - For experimenting and testing
   - AWS Trusted Advisor service quota and security checks